timescale/docs/timescaledb/how-to-guides/hypertables/distributed-hypertables.md

 regular hypertables, including inserting, querying, and altering them.

 <highlight type="important">
-You must have set up your multi-node cluster before implementing a distributed hypertable.
+You must set up your multi-node cluster before implementing a distributed hypertable.
 See [multi-node](/how-to-guides/multinode-timescaledb) for instructions on setting up your multi-node cluster, and creating a distributed hypertable.